antoncuranz/didcomm-on-quic/README.md

-├─📁 agents           # Controller applications interacting with ACA-Py (car, discovery, issuer) ├─📁 stream           # First minute of "Big Buck Bunny" (test video for videostreaming use case) ├─📁 certs            # Self-signed certificates used for TLS connections ├─📁 simulations      # Simulated OMNeT++ networks used for the evaluation └─📁 wallets          # ACA-Py wallets persisting connections and credentials
+├─📁 agents           # Controller applications interacting with ACA-Py (car, discovery, issuer) ├─📁 stream           # First minute of "Big Buck Bunny" (test video for videostreaming use case) ├─📁 certs            # Self-signed certificates used for TLS connections ├─📁 evaluation       # Raw measurements from the evaluation ├─📁 simulations      # Simulated OMNeT++ networks used for the evaluation └─📁 wallets          # ACA-Py wallets persisting connections and credentials
 ```